Siying Wang profile picture

 Are Highways Conduits or Barriers for Urban Travelers?
 A Welfare Analysis using Smartphone Data.

-Link to Draft
+Link to Draft Non-technical Write-up

 This paper uses smartphone GPS data to study the impact of highways on intracity non-work travel within the Seattle MSA.
 Using a discrete choice framework, I show that destinations that are accessed by traveling on or across a highway are visited 17% less than other destinations, ceteris paribus.
 This effect is non-linear in travel distance and is especially significant for short trips by travelers in urbanized zones.
 I then quantify the welfare effects of two counterfactual scenarios with alternative highway systems using a quantitative urban model that incorporates non-work travel.
 I find that welfare increases by 10.2% if the urban highways are replaced with an underground system and by 9.0% if they are replaced with primary surface roads.
 For both exercises, residents in the urban core benefit from amenity improvements, albeit at the cost of reduced amenities in suburban zones.